 With so many companies and packages on offer, it pays to shop around.
-If you’re unsure which supplier to go with, try using comparison sites like Stromauskunft or Wechselpilot to help you find the best deal.
+If you’re unsure which supplier to go with, try using a comparison site like CHECK24 or Stromauskunft to help you find the best deal.

 Energy companies in Germany

-The following companies are all gas & electricity providers in Germany:
+The following companies are some of the gas & electricity providers in Germany: